omry/omegaconf/docs/source/usage.rst

 Save/Load pickle file
 ^^^^^^^^^^^^^^^^^^^^^
 Use pickle to save and load while retaining the type information.
-Note that the saved file may be incompatible across different major versions of OmegaConf.
+Note that the saved file may be incompatible across different versions of OmegaConf.

 .. doctest:: loaded